-Like so many of us, our family is planning the gifts for Winter Solstice/the holidays.
-Those of us who celebrate the Winter Solstice have an even shorter time than most Americans for holiday planning and waiting for deliver, so with still some weeks before the Winter Solstice, here are some gift ideas to give or ask for!
-Of the items here, many will help your spiritual practice, enriching your daily life.
-Books and other indoor items are especially useful during this pandemic, as 2020 winds down.
+Our family is planning the gifts for Winter Solstice/the holidays, as many of us are.
+Celebrating the Winter Solstice (December 21 this year) gives us an even shorter time than most Americans for holiday planning and waiting for delivery, so with still some weeks before the Winter Solstice, here are some gift ideas to give or ask for!
+Of the items here, many will help your spiritual practice, enriching your daily life for you and your family.

 This is the updated list, with new gifts ideas at the top, and classic gifts below that.
-Oh, on a side note – many of us have relatives who assume that excluding us by using an evangelical Thanksgiving grace is OK.
-Here’s a video and inclusive grace resource that can be useful to check before that comes up at Thanksgiving dinner, even if that Thanksgiving dinner is virtual (safer this year!).
+Some families draw names or lists for Solstice gifts when gathered for Thanksgiving, so here are ideas just in time for that!
+Also – many of us have relatives who assume that excluding us by using an evangelical Thanksgiving grace is OK.
+Here’s a video and inclusive grace resource that can prepare you to solve the problem before that comes up at Thanksgiving dinner.

 Ancient atlatl replica!
 Mark Green pointed this one out (the Springing Horse of Bruniquel).
 What an incredibly powerful item, for ritual use, for placing on one’s Altar/Focus (especially around Samhain), and for just plain and simple awe!
 While we don’t know exactly how the ancient goddess figurines were used (see below), we know exactly how these works of art were used.
 They were used to provide the food that kept our Ancestors alive for millenia, over 12,000 years ago!
-When the first Egyptian pyramids were built, this atlal was already thousands of years older than the oldest Egyptian pyramids are today.
-Wow!
-Without these, none of us would be here.
 A similar option from the same site is the Faoan aux l’oiseaux atlatl, which is also 12,000 to 17,000 years old.
 This goes on my Solstice list, at the top!